futabato/FutabatedLearning/README.md

 # FutabatedLearning

-This is a federated learning framework for research (not practical)
+This is a federated learning framework for research (not practical).

+This implementation was developed by forking from [Federated-Learning (PyTorch)](https://github.com/AshwinRJ/Federated-Learning-PyTorch), a vanilla implementation of the paper "[Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629)".

 ## Setup